Could you ask if you needed help?

 I was 19 and thought I was a struggling teen; I self harmed.
 But as soon as I did it I knew that it wasn’t right.
-First thing the next day I went to my doctor for help.
-Same again at 27 I self diagnosed.
-I got the help I needed because I knew that I needed to for myself and my family.
+I went to my doctor for help.
+Same again at 27; I self diagnosed.
+I got the help I needed because I knew that I had to for myself and my family.
 I would be no use to either myself or them, if I didn’t have my mental health in check.

 I didn’t want the impact of my illness to affect my family.
 Unfortunately I was too late.

 If you felt this way would you ring the Depression.org health line?